Show HN: Anonymous Age Verification

 Hello everyone!
 I've created a gameboy emulator to unlock my Wayland session and wanted to share this project to everyone here!
 I've been a Linux enthusiast since I was a kid.
 What always captivated me was the freedom to customize my system exactly the way I wanted.
 With Wayland, we've reached an incredible level of performance.
 It's like turning your operating system into a video game!
 I've always been fascinated by the blend of fun and the serious, technical nature of an OS.
 That’s what inspired me to create this project.
 I started by studying Wayland, its protocol and how to build a compositor.
 Then I became particularly intrigued by the concept of a locker, which reminded me a bit of an escape game.
 That’s when I thought: how cool would it be to solve a puzzle to unlock your session, instead of just typing a password?
 Since I’ve worked with emulators in the past and I’m a huge Pokémon fan, the idea of building the puzzle around that game came to me instantly!
 Technically, the locker code and the wayland protocol have been implemented from scratch ( using EGL and wl_keyboard_listeners ).
 My locker runs a version of the gbcc emulator modded by myself.
 This emulator waits for one precise value to be set in a given memory address.
 I have modded the Pokémon game to my needs: when the password is good, I put the good value in the good memory address so the emulator knows it needs to unlock the session.
 Hope you will appreciate this project!

-New top story on Hacker News: Ollama and gguf
+New top story on Hacker News: GPT-5: Key characteristics, pricing and system card

 Friday, August 1, 2025